LeonAppDev/Document/DotNet/ASP.NET.md

       5. DbMigrationConfiguration
          Inherit from this class, this class has a seed virtual method(seed) you could override and create test data etc..
       6. lazy loading
          Lazy loading is a concept where we delay the loading of the object until the point where we need it.

+## Attribute in C#
+   Attribute is an associate declarative information with c# code(types, method and properties etc.), it is similiar with adding a static member to a class, this is associated with a class or its member method, properties etc. We could also declare custome information by ourselves.